 I also always use a brush for antiques, even though the job would go much faster by using my paint in a sprayer.
 Since paint sprayers didn’t exist when my antique was made, I think a brushed finish looks more authentic.

-As always, I made my own chalk/mineral paint for this project using BB Frösch Paint Transformer.
+I made my own chalk/mineral paint for this project using BB Frösch Paint Transformer.
 I avoid any sanding, priming or stripping this way, and I can choose whatever color I want.
-Besides that, it is so much more affordable than pre-mixed chalk paint.
-I chose to paint the interior white (Benjamin Moore “Alabaster" mixed with BB Frösch Paint Transformer) and the rest of the hutch a light minty blue color (Benjamin Moore “At Sea” mixed with BB Frösch Paint Transformer.
+Besides that, it is so much more affordable than pre-mixed chalk or mineral paint.
+I chose to paint the interior white (Benjamin Moore “Alabaster" mixed with BB Frösch Paint Transformer) and the rest of the hutch a light minty blue color (Benjamin Moore “At Sea” mixed with BB Frösch Paint Transformer.)

 Notice the interior only has one coat of paint, while the exterior has two coats.
 What a difference that second coat makes!

 Once the hutch was painted, I did some minor distressing with 220-grit sandpaper.
 I didn't want a shabby chic look, but again, I wanted to stay true to the integrity of the piece, and an antique like this wouldn't have made it this far without a little distressing!